IchanP/IoT-Summer/README.md

 ```

 Meaning we need a resistor with a resistance of 52 Ohms.
 The closest resistor available was 330 Ohms, which was used in the project.

+// TODO voltage divider for the photoresistor needs to be explained here

 *Do not be misled if you cannot find proper documentation on the power requirements of the AZDelivery Moisture Sensor, it works using 3.3V and is not limited to 5V as the technical specification may suggest.*